stanfordnlp/dspy/docs/docs/deep-dive/retrieval_models_clients/FalkordbRM.md

 )
 ```

-### Quick Example how to use Neo4j in a local environment.
+### Quick Example how to use Falkordb in a local environment.

 ```python
 from dspy.retrieve.falkordb_rm import FalkordbRM